Bus with Chinese-speaking tourists crashes in Utah; 4 dead

-SALT LAKE CITY — A bus carrying Chinese-speaking tourists crashed on the way to a national park in Utah, killing four people and critically injuring as many as 15 others, authorities said Friday.

-It appears the driver might have swerved on a two-lane highway leading to Bryce Canyon National Park and then tried to overcorrect, sending the tour bus rolling into a guardrail, Garfield County Sheriff Danny Perkins said.
+The crash happened near a highway rest stop a few miles from southern Utah’s Bryce Canyon National Park, an otherworldly landscape of narrow red-rock spires.

+Authorities believe the driver swerved on the way to the park on Friday morning.
+But when he yanked the steering wheel to put the bus back onto the road, the momentum sent the bus into a rollover crash, authorities said.

-The driver survived and was talking with investigators, Utah Highway Patrol Sgt.
-Nick Street said.
-The driver didn’t appear to be intoxicated, but authorities were still investigating, he said.
+The driver, an American citizen, survived and was talking with investigators, Street said.
+He didn’t appear to be intoxicated, but authorities were still investigating his condition as well as any possible mechanical problems, he said.

-Photos show the top of a white bus smashed in, and one side peeling away as the vehicle came to rest mostly off the side of the road against a sign for restrooms.
+The crash left the top of a white bus smashed in and one side peeling away as the vehicle came to rest mostly off the side of the road against a sign for restrooms.

-The bus carried 31 people, including the driver, and 12 to 15 of them suffered critical injuries.
-An additional 10 had minor to serious injuries, the Utah Highway Patrol tweeted.

 The National Transportation Safety Board was sending a team to investigate.